 To be considered for admission an applicant must:

 Note: Students entering with advanced standing and who will take a clinical course in the first term of study must complete prerequisite requirements for clinical placement.
-This includes proof of physical examination, medical history, tuberculin testing (PPD), urine toxicology screening, Hepatitis B & Tdap vaccination, titers or waiver and any other documentation as specified by clinical placement facilities.
+This includes proof of physical examination, medical history, tuberculin testing (PPD), Hepatitis B and Tdap vaccination, titers or waiver and any other documentation as specified by clinical placement facilities.
 Students with incomplete medical documentation required for clinical placement may have enrollment deferred to the following term.

 Individuals interested in pursuing admission to Swedish Institute will:

 Following completion of these steps, an enrollment agreement is signed and a student may register for classes.
 A parent or guardian must co-sign the enrollment agreement if the applicant is under 18 years of age.